Iggy Pop: 1960s

+1970s

+The Stooges and the follow-up, Fun House, produced by Don Gallucci in Los Angeles in 1970, sold poorly.
+Though the release of Fun House did not receive the recognition expected, it was later ranked No. 191 in Rolling Stone's '500 Greatest Albums of All Time' in 2003.
+Shortly after the release of Fun House, the group disbanded because of Pop's worsening heroin addiction.

 In 1971, without a record deal, the Stooges kept performing in small clubs with a five-piece lineup that included both Ron Asheton and James Williamson on guitars and Jimmy Recca on bass, Pop having fired Dave Alexander the previous year when he turned up for a gig unable to play because of his chronic alcoholism.
 That year Pop and David Bowie met at Max's Kansas City, a nightclub and restaurant in New York City.
 Pop's career received a boost from his relationship with Bowie when Bowie decided in 1972 to produce an album with him in England.
 With Williamson signed on as guitarist, the search began for a rhythm section.
 However, since neither Pop nor Williamson were satisfied with any players in England, they decided to re-unite the Stooges.
 Ron Asheton grudgingly moved from guitar to bass.
 The recording sessions produced the rock landmark Raw Power.
 After its release, Scott Thurston was added to the band on keyboards/electric piano and Bowie continued his support, but Pop's drug problem persisted.
 The Stooges' last show in 1974 ended in a fight between the band and a group of bikers, documented on the album Metallic K.O.
 Drug abuse stalled Pop's career again for several years.